ksbg/sparklanes/docs/tasks.rst

 :meth:`sparklanes.SparkContextAndSessionContainer.set_spark`

-If it is preferred to handle SparkContexts/SparkSessions manually, without making use of the shared container, this can be done by setting an environment variable `INIT_SPARK_ON_IMPORT` to `0` when submitting the application to spark.
+If it is preferred to handle SparkContexts/SparkSessions manually, without making use of the shared container, this can be done by setting an environment variable :code:`INIT_SPARK_ON_IMPORT` to :code:`0` when submitting the application to spark.